ASO in the App Store vs Google Play – 7 Differences

-From an ASO perspective, the app title is a strong ranking signal in both the App Store and the Play Store.
+From an ASO perspective, the app title is a strong ranking signal in both the App Store and Google Play.
 This implies that for both iOS and Android apps, you should always include your most important keywords in your app title.

 The app titles, however, serve different purposes in each store.
-In the Google Play search results, only the app icon and app title show, so the title needs to explain to users what the app is actually about.
-This is less important in the Apple App Store.
+In the Google Play search results, only the app icon and app title show for general search terms, so the title needs to explain to users what the app is actually about.
+This is less important in the App Store.
 Here, we even have the subtitle and the screenshots or videos in the search results to convey the app’s intent to the users.

 When searching for the keyword “travel” in the App Store, all apps appear displaying the app icon, title, subtitle, and the first three screenshots.
-In the Play Store, only the app icon and title are visible.
+In Google Play, only the app icon and title are visible for generic keyword searches.

 2. Subtitle (iOS) vs Short Description (Android)

 Similar to the app title, the keywords used in the subtitle or short description have a significant impact on your app’s rankings and visibility.
 Both algorithms use the keywords in the subtitle to index your app on a variety of search terms.